 What is the Tenant and Leaseholder Board?

-Why is the Board being set up?
+Why has the Board been set up?

 Who can apply?